louislam/uptime-kuma/CONTRIBUTING.md

 First of all, I want to thank everyone who have wrote issues or shared pull requests for Uptime Kuma.
 I never thought the GitHub community would be so nice!
 Because of this, I also never thought that other people would actually read and edit my code.
-It is not very well-structured or commented, sorry about that.
+Parts of the code are not very well-structured or commented, sorry about that.

 The project was created with `vite.js` and is written in `vue3`.
 Our backend lives in the `server`-directory and mostly communicates via websockets.